Have You Been Injured at Work In Baltimore MD?

 - Qualifying Injuries: It’s important to note that not all work injuries qualify for workers’ compensation.
 The injury should “arise out of employment;” in other words, it must occur while you’re performing your job duties.

 - Degree of Disability: Your doctor should help you determine whether you have a temporary disability or a permanent one.
-Your work injury lawyer will make sure you receive compensation that can adequately covers your living expenses.
+Your work injury lawyer will make sure you receive compensation that can adequately cover your living expenses.

 - Negligence: Most workplace injuries are caused by accidents.
 However, you may choose to take further legal action if your injury was the result of another’s negligence.